johanzi/RNA-seq_pipeline/README.md

 ### Generate a Venn Diagram

 Here I compare the number of DEGs that overlap between the 2 methods: cuffdiff and DESeq.
+Note that values of DEGs have to be entered manually as parameters to build the Venn Diagram.

 ```{r}
 install.packages('VennDiagram')
 library(VennDiagram)